gallorob/gym-tablut/README.md

 The following rules are applied to the game:
 - Each piece can move orthogonally as many tiles as desired, as long as it doesn't jump over any other piece.
 - Only the king can land on and traverse the throne (central tile).
 - A piece is captured if two enemy pieces land on its side.
-The king is unarmed and can't partake in a capture.
+The king is armed and can partake in a capture.
 - The king is captured by two enemy pieces on its side if it's not on or next to the throne, otherwise 4 pieces or 3 are required, respectively.
-- Threefold repetitions result in a loss (TODO)
+- Threefold repetitions result in a loss

 Note that the rules are slightly different from the Linneus' variant and the historical variant of Tablut.